 Glo-| ry to | God; Father | Son and | Holy | Spirit;

-A reading from Paul’s letter to the Romans
+A reading from the first letter of Peter

 For the word of the Lord Thanks be to God

-The Gospel of our Lord Jesus Christ according to Matthew
+The Gospel of our Lord Jesus Christ according to Mark